Timeless configuration space and the emergence of classical behavior: Introduction

+Perhaps, then, a full resolution requires us to first apply some of the lessons learned from quantum gravity.
+One of these lessons is that \lq\lq{}Time\rq\rq{} --- a concept inextricably linked with both unitary evolution and non-unitary collapse--- is a more problematic concept than might first appear (see e.g. \cite{Kuchar_Time} for a review of the many issues that crop up).
+This problem is reflected in the standard Wheeler-DeWitt equation, $\hat{H}|\Psi(\phi)\rangle=0$, a stationary Schroedinger equation, taking as arguments the instantaneous configurations of the Universe, $\phi$.
+From this equation, according to some proposals for quantum gravity, Time should emerge relationally --- for one system wrt another --- or not at all (see e.g \cite{Rovelli_timeless, Kiefer, Rovelli_book}).
+Another topic which tangles quantum gravity and quantum foundations, and is particularly relevant for decoherence properties (as in e.g. envariance \cite{Zurek_envariance}), is that once gravity is included the locality of subsystems and the respective tensor product factorization of subsystems become much more subtle \cite{Hartle_Giddings, Donnelly_local, Donnelly_2016}.

-In this paper, I would like to pursue an avenue of investigation which further blurs the distinction between unitary evolution and reduction of the wave-function.
+The avenue of investigation pursued in this paper takes timelessness to heart, blurring the distinction between unitary evolution and reduction of the wave-function.
 Unlike previous attempts in which reduction processes are effectively included in the unitary evolution, here both types of processes emerge from a fundamentally timeless description of the entire Universe.

-This avenue of inquiry is suggested by some of the prevailing difficulties in finding a consistent theory of quantum gravity; difficulties not a priori related to the foundational quantum mechanics issues mentioned above, but whose resolution might be relevant for them.
-The simple resolution suggested here provides both a particular interpretation of quantum mechanics as well as different formulations of gravitational theories, more suited to this setting.
+It is the fundamental timelessness of the theory which does away with the necessity of a physical wave-function collapse.
+Moreover, subsystems, including their use in envariance, should emerge dynamically.
+This emergence is addressed in another paper \cite{Locality_riem} and a precise relation with envariance will be elucidated in a forthcoming paper.